MinistrySafe/api-documentation/source/index.html.md

 last_name | Yes | The last name of the user email | Yes | The user's email address user_type | No | ['employee', 'volunteer']
-external_id | No | You can optionally assign a user an ID for use in integration with your own system
+external_id | No | As another option, you may assign a User an ID for use in integration with your own system.

 ## Update a User